hpparvi/Parviainen-2017-WASP-80b/README.md

 # WASP-80b ground-based transmission spectroscopy
 **Hannu Parviainen, University of Oxford, 2017**

-These notebooks cover the broadband and transmission spectroscopy analysis of WASP-80b using three sets of previously published light curves (27 broadband LCs) and two nights of GTC-observed transmission spectroscopy.
+These repository contains the code, data, and notebooks that cover the broadband and transmission spectroscopy analysis of WASP-80b using three sets of previously published light curves (27 broadband LCs) and two nights of GTC-observed transmission spectroscopy.
 We start with a broadband analysis of the previously observed datasets to constrain the orbital parameters, and then continue with broad- and narrow band transmission spectroscopy.

+**NOTE: We are currently reorganising and cleaning up the code.
+This will hopefully not take too long, but a lot of things may be broken at the moment.**

 ## Introduction